Sergen1993/SergenTasdivar_T1A3/python/SergenTasdivar_T1A3/README.md

    - If confirmed, display a thank you message and exit the application.
    - If not confirmed, cancel the checkout and return to the main menu.

-The implementation plan will be tracked using a project management platform, such as Trello or GitHub Projects.
+The implementation plan will be tracked using a project management platform, such as Trello.
 Screenshots and progress updates will be shared in the project management platform.

 ## Code Style